#RootsTech 2019 recap, and why genealogists should use paper forms

 The EasyGenie team just got back from #RootsTech2019 in Salt Lake City.
 It was a ton of fun, but also a lot of work, from making travel arrangements to talking with many hundreds of attendees!

-We were there to introduce the RootsTech community to our archival-quality genealogy forms.
+We were there to introduce the RootsTech community to our acid-free genealogy forms.
 It was also an opportunity to talk with genealogists of all skill levels.

 Yesterday, we heard from a young lady whose dad used to track his unusual surname by calling people with the same name in phone books when he visited other cities.
 He actually met some distant relatives this way!
 While his genealogy journey started out with analog communications and paper forms, he has since expanded to the many advanced digital tools available to genealogists.